 We have compiled a comprehensive and wide range of ideas to thoroughly plan out the wedding without missing out even on minor details for your convenience.
 Just sit back and relax.
 A beautiful wedding is waiting for you in less than 12-26 weeks.

-To help you navigate and go through what’s needed to be done in a detailed checklist, you can download our wedding planning kit below.
+To help you navigate and go through what’s needed to be done in a detailed checklist, you can start by downloading our wedding planning kit below.

 Although a generic binder will show a breakdown of 6-8 months or more, we will help you manage those tasks in a shorter amount of time.
 You can still use the binder as a vendor guide and plan a wedding in 6 months checklist.

 Let’s get started on how to plan a wedding in 3-6 months or less!